 Where is Wembley?

-Wembley falls under the borough of Brent – rumoured to be London’s most diverse.
-Part of North West London, it’s just 10 miles from the centre of the city, and, while incredibly well-connected, it’s also got plenty of places that feel more rural than you’d think.
-Away from Wembley’s energetic centre, pockets of tranquillity are easy to come upon.
-Courtesy of green spaces such as King Edward VII Park and Fryent Country Park.
-Brent Reservoir, a peaceful stretch of water edged by woodland and wild flowers; and it’s a site of Special Scientific Interest, so it’s a great place to explore plants and wildlife.
+Wembley sits within the borough of Brent in North East London – reputed to be one of the capital’s most diverse localities.
+It’s just 10 miles from central London and, although incredibly well-connected, it’s also got plenty of open spaces that feel more rural than you’d think.
+Away from Wembley’s energetic centre, pockets of tranquillity are easy to find.
+Beautiful parkland can be found at King Edward VII Park and Fryent Country Park, while Brent Reservoir is a peaceful stretch of water edged by woodland and wild flowers.
+As a site of Special Scientific Interest it’s a great place to discover the local flora and fauna.
+Wembley Park’s new residential developments also boast plenty of landscaped gardens and green spaces for residents and locals to enjoy.

 The Wembley Park regeneration

-While the Wembley Stadium arch still dominates the skyline here, it’s now got plenty of skyscraper neighbours.
-Most of these gleaming towers sit within the Wembley Park neighbourhood – previously dubbed Wembley City.
+Although the Wembley Stadium arch still dominates the skyline, it now has plenty of architecturally-impressive neighbours.
+Most of these gleaming towers sit within the Wembley Park neighbourhood – previously known as Wembley City.
 This enormous regeneration project is now the epicentre of the entire area.
-Led by esteemed developer Quintain, the project has birthed hundreds of new apartments, brand-new dining and entertainment venues, a string of artists studios and a brand-new community hub, called The Yellow.
-There’s also a new theatre in the works; Troubadour Wembley Park Theatre is set to open in October 2019, with War Horse as its hotly anticipated inaugural production.
+Led by esteemed developer Quintain, this huge regeneration project has birthed thousands of new homes, as well as new dining and entertainment venues, a string of artists’ studios and a buzzing community hub called The Yellow.
+There’s also a new theatre – the 2,000-seat Wembley Park Theatre opened in October 2019 with a programme of smash-hit West End productions, high-profile comedy and regular live music in the Studio 5ive performance space.

 “We love the service provided by Tipi.
 We’ve gotten so used to a concierge service, the free events put on for us and the occasional free tickets that we don’t know how we’ll come when we inevitably leave.” – Sam A, Tipi resident